Who can Receive Personal Injury Protection (PIP) Insurance Benefits?

 Who is entitled to receive Michigan No-Fault benefits after a Michigan auto injury accident?

-No-Fault PIP benefits are available to any person who suffers personal injury in an automobile accident in Michigan, provided they are not the owner and operator of a car or truck operating without Michigan No-Fault insurance.
+No-Fault PIP benefits are available to any person who suffers personal injury in an automobile accident in Michigan, provided the person is not the titled owner, constructive owner, or registrant of a car, truck or motorcycle involved in the accident that was not covered by a Michigan No-Fault policy.

 Michigan car accident first-party claims, also known as Michigan PIP (personal injury protection) claims, are made to a claimant’s own No-Fault insurer.
 The claimant’s insurer is required to pay Michigan No-Fault benefits for expenses relating to a motor vehicle accident.
 These first-party car accident claims involve payments for medical expenses, wage loss, replacement services, mileage, survivor’s loss, funeral expenses, and attendant care, when applicable, if the injuries are serious enough.